-What I do remember is that my professor was adamant about us learning and fully understanding the 7 elements of public speaking as well as using them appropriately while giving our speeches.
+What I do remember is that my professor was adamant about us learning and fully understanding the seven elements of public speaking as well as using them appropriately while giving our speeches.
 These are situation, speakers, channel, interference, message, feedback, and listener(s).
-Appropriate use of these elements will allow you to produce a well communicated speech during your public speaking event, or situation, or moment, whatever.
+Appropriate use of these elements will allow you to produce a well-communicated speech during your public speaking event, or situation, or moment, whatever.

 Cultural diversity within your public speaking audience also gives way to the potential that you may subconsciously and intentionally feel your own culture's beliefs are superior to the other cultures in your audience.
 This is referred to as ethnocentrism.
 Don't do that.
 You don't have to agree with every single value and every single moral or practice of the groups and cultures present, but it does mean that whatever you say will affect how these groups of people react to what you are saying, so keep that in mind.

 Enough of the basics.
-Time to dive into my methods that I can only hope work for you.
+Time to dive into the methods that I can only hope to work for you.

 Are you afraid of public speaking?

 Here's What Public Speaking Tips Work for Me